brokebit/SDR-Learning-Project/README.md

 - https://github.com/thaaraak/Tayloe-Mixer-v3

 ## RF Board Design
-- Research needed
+### Research needed
-- Impeeadance and traces
+- Impedance and traces - Use either JLC PCB impedance calculator or one built into KiCad
-- Stackups and Ground planes
+- Stackups and Ground planes - Use four layers or more.
+Put RF traces on top or bottom layers.
+Always a Ground plane above or bellow the RF layer for return currents